matuteiglesias/journal/content/Business/2024-11-02_Reviewed_and_Managed_Tax_Payment_Issues_and_Report.md

 ### Key Activities
 - Conducted detailed analysis of tax tickets related to the Impuesto Inmobiliario ABL, identifying errors and recommending process improvements.
-- Summarized various tax procedures and responses to taxpayers, emphasizing the use of the TAD platform and the importance of supporting documentation.
+- Summarized various tax procedures and responses to taxpayers, emphasizing the use of the TAD platform and the importance of supporting [[documentation]].
 - Analyzed discrepancies in 'Pago Doble' transactions, offering insights and suggestions for better management.
 - Developed a template for filing complaints to AGIP regarding duplicate charges.
 - Outlined a comprehensive summary report for socio-economic conditions in select African countries, integrating data from Afrobarometer, DHS, and ACLED.